bernardLogan/example-java-generics/README.md

 - "upper bound" of variable type
 - "lower bound" of method input
 - "upper bound" of method input
+- "upper bound" makes it; assignable to lists of boundType or its children.
+And becomes "read only".
+See ShowUpperAndLowerBounds.java, ShowStaticGenericMethodsAndBounds.java
+- "lower bound" makes it; assignable to lists of boundType or its parents.
+And becomes "write only".
+Can be read as Object only.
+See ShowUpperAndLowerBounds.java, ShowStaticGenericMethodsAndBounds.java

 ## Setup dependencies
 Make sure on your machine, you have;